| Home | Overview | Developed Country | Developing Country |

 7:00 pm: Dinner

-Dr. Alex will present an overview of his responsibilities at veterinarian for Ruaha, and describe the current health concerns in the park’s wildlife.
-He will describe his ongoing parasite monitoring, research to elucidate the cause and impact of a novel skin disease in giraffe, and describe the next morning’s field activities.
+Alex, an Envirovet 2008 alumnus, will present an overview of his responsibilities at veterinarian for Ruaha, and describe the current health concerns in the park’s wildlife.
+He will describe his ongoing parasite monitoring and research to elucidate the causes and impacts of a novel skin disease in giraffe.
+He will prepare us for the next morning’s field activities where we will be surveying giraffe for skin disease.

 7:00 am: Breakfast & pick up pack lunch